Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 - Isopropanol in large quantities to clean all the flux mess;
 - A magnifying system like an USB microscope or binocular magnifiers;
 - A GBxCart flasher and FlashGBX software;
-- An overall skill in soldering SMD components because this is ***not a beginner project.*** Damaging the MAC-GBD, the flash of the FRAM chips is easy.
+- An overall skill in soldering SMD components because this is **not a beginner project.** Damaging the MAC-GBD, the flash or the FRAM chips beyond repair is very easy.
-- Some kapton tape (ideal) or regular thick tape to cover the PCB gold fingers.
+- Some kapton tape (or any whatever branded polyimide equivalent) to cover the PCB gold fingers.

 Ready to go ?